-- Step forward more boldly
+Step forward more boldly

-- Take more risks
+Take more risks

-- Build on your strengths
+Build on your strengths

 Expand your capacities for more energy, more creativity, greater joy, increased prosperity, and well-being

+In the new world you will have created—Your New Story—fulfillment and satisfaction will become your greatest achievements.
 In my coaching career, I have witnessed hundreds of unforeseen and seemingly extraordinary events unfold for people from unexpected sources and directions.
 Johann Wolfgang von Goethe reflected this phenomenon when he said: “Whatever you can do or dream you can, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now.”